 - Breathing cessation during sleep

-- Waking up suddenly with shortness of breath
+- Wake up suddenly with shortness of breath

 - Waking up with a dry mouth or sore throat